Color like a thought that grows out of a mood... Wallace Stevens

-In my working process I search for unexpected colors and color relationships.
-Just as the space between two points on a line can be subdivided infinitely so it is between two colors – a sort of micro vastness that I find compelling.
-In the last decade, I have developed a process of pouring layers of tinted polymer on panel that has expanded the breadth of what I can achieve with color and surface.
+Over the past decade, I have developed a process of pouring layers of tinted polymer on panel that has expanded the breadth of what I can achieve with color and surface in my abstract works.
 After pouring the tinted polymer, I manipulate the panel so the paint collects or cracks.
-My hand is removed in the process - I set a stage for things to happen.
-The poured polymer mimics nature: a layer of polymer hardens like ice or mud – it’s thickness and viscosity impacting how the surface dries.
+The poured polymer mimics nature: a layer of polymer hardens like ice or mud —its thickness and viscosity impacting how the surface dries.
 The variations on the surface and the quality of the color are the result of a delicate and flexible relationship between control and accident.
-I assemble the poured panels into specifically calibrated horizontal or vertical sequences, creating a narrative of color, space and light.
-The surfaces range from dull to glossy - either absorbing or reflecting the light, existing always in relationship to the light in the room or the position of the viewer.
+I assemble the poured panels into specifically calibrated horizontal or vertical sequences, creating a narrative of color, space, and light.
+The surfaces range from dull to glossy, either absorbing or reflecting the light, existing always in relationship to the light in the room and the position of the viewer.

 My color choices represent an intersection of outside and inside.
 Often a color idea comes from an experience of a place or moment in time.
 As a point of departure, this enters the internal world of a painting and begins a life of its own.
 Inside the highly charged relational realm of color, my responses and choices are visual, emotional, and intuitive.
 I play with the phenomenon of a color at the limit of itself.
 How far can green be pushed before it becomes blue?
 How many infinite directions can you push a brown or a gray or a white?
 In this tertiary area, colors hum in multiple ways like a harmony contained in a single note.